yetnt/j3engine/README.md

 ## Installation & Run

-Man just run the jar
+Man just run the `.jar` or `.msi` man with like Java 21 and you good.